XanderCam/Export-and-Import-Illustrator-text/README.md

 Place the file in your Adobe Illustrator Scripts folder.
 Usually "C:\Program Files\Adobe\Adobe Illustrator[version]\Presets\en_US\Scripts"

+To use the script, restart Illustrator and open a document.
+Select File -> Scripts -> export_import-text_illustrator
+Click YES to Export and NO to import

 Script Explanation
 JSON Compatibility: Adds JSON support if unavailable.